Sustainable Travel Destinations Colombia Eco Tourism

 • Don’t give money or sweets to begging children: This may make begging more attractive than attending school.
 Rather engage them in a conversation and donate money to an NGO.⁣

-3. Respect the environment and wildlife in Colombia
+3. Respect the environment and wildlife

 Did you know that the Río Magdalena in Colombia was declared to have rights in 2019?